nseddon/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-Based on launch date, the data supports ‘play’ projects have a launch data of May or June, while avoiding launch dates in December or January.
+Based on launch date, the data supports ‘play’ projects with a launch data of May or June have a greater chance of successful funding.
+Launch dates in December or January have a lower chance of successful funding.

 - What can you conclude about the Outcomes based on Goals?

-Based on funding goals, the data supports ‘play’ projects with a funding goal of less than $5000 have the highest chance of successful funding.
-Less than 50% of projects with an initial goal of more than $15000 successfully fund (with only a couple outliers).
+Based on funding goals, the data supports ‘play’ projects with a funding goal of less than $5000 have a greater chance of successful funding.
+Less than 50% of projects with an initial goal of more than $15000 successfully fund (with a few outliers).

 - What are some limitations of this dataset?